-Professor Rein V. Ulijn's lab researches how the building blocks and molecular rules of life can be repurposed to develop bioinspired nanotechnology.
-His team is motivated by the notion that the sophisticated structures, devices, and machines of the living world are produced from just a few dozen simple building blocks that collectively represent an enormous interaction and functionality space.
-The Ulijn group is developing experimental and computational methods to search and navigate this space, resulting in design paradigms for new materials, sensors, actuators, emulsifiers, and catalysts.
+Professor Rein V. Ulijn's lab is researching how the building blocks and molecular rules of life can be repurposed to develop bioinspired nanotechnology.
+The research team is motivated by the notion that the sophisticated structures, devices, and machines of the living world are produced from just a few dozen simple building blocks that collectively represent an enormous interaction and functionality space.
+The Ulijn group is developing experimental and computational methods to search and navigate this space, resulting in design paradigms to produce new materials, sensors, actuators, emulsifiers, and catalysts.
 Applications are sought in environmental technology, sustainable bioplastics, and biomedical nanotechnology.